-Confirmed: chemicals found in groundwater in Ascension neighborhood
+Confirmed: Chemicals found in groundwater in Ascension neighborhood

 Latest Weather Blog

-Confirmed: chemicals found in groundwater in Ascension neighborhood
+Confirmed: Chemicals found in groundwater in Ascension neighborhood

 PRAIRIEVILLE - A dumping site in Ascension Parish thought to have been cleaned up years ago is still contaminated.